Spatial Processing Disorder

 As Suno progresses through the game, various rewards, powers and worlds are unlocked.

 Suno’s challenge is to save the galaxy by rescuing the wise princess, Nala, who has been imprisoned by a malevolent foe.
-Using her magical powers, she projects her voice to Suno, guiding him through his journey to rescue her.

 The wicked Drokon, in his mission to take over the galaxy, has cruelly imprisoned the wise princess, Nala, and unleashed the powerful and destructive Sound Storm.